Peter Mansbridge: Newscasting career

 Mansbridge worked as a ticket agent for Transair at Churchill Airport in Churchill, Manitoba.
-In 1968, Mansbridge was discovered by Gaston Charpentier, a station manager for the local Canadian Broadcasting Corporation (CBC) radio station CHFC, when he heard Mansbridge making a flight announcement.
+In 1968, Mansbridge was discovered by Gaston Charpentier, a station manager for the local CBC radio station CHFC, when he heard Mansbridge making a flight announcement.
 Charpentier hired the 19-year-old Mansbridge as the host of CHFC's late night music program.
 In 1971, Mansbridge moved to Winnipeg to continue as a reporter for the CBW radio station and in the next year, he joined CBWT-TV as a reporter.

 In 1975, Mansbridge became a reporter in Saskatchewan for the CBC's flagship evening news program The National.
 In 1976, he relocated to Ottawa to become parliamentary correspondent.
 Following a decade of political coverage, Mansbridge had become a substitute anchor for Knowlton Nash and in 1988, CBS offered him a job as a co-anchor for a morning show.
 To keep Mansbridge in Canada, Nash retired from his anchoring duties at the CBC.